-In the fifth interview of our Southern Powerhouse series, Rupert Batho, commercial director of Frasers Property UK, discusses the importance of creating work spaces that are effective for businesses and their employees, and how we can do more to help the environment and utilise the land we have available.
+In the latest interview of our Southern Powerhouse series, Rupert Batho, commercial director of Frasers Property UK, discusses the importance of creating work spaces that are effective for businesses and their employees, and how we can do more to help the environment and utilise the land we have available.

 It’s often said that there is a shortage of development opportunities in the southern region attributed to a lack of land availability but Rupert Batho, commercial director of Frasers Property UK, isn’t of the same voice.

 “There’s the old adage that ‘they don’t make land any more’, and you always hear the complaint that there is not enough of it, that the shortage is reflected by how much it costs, and that the consequence is a stifling of economic progress,” he says.

 “But we take a more holistic point of view.
 Yes, the supply is restricted and you have to compete for it, but I get the feeling that things are broadly balanced; in some places there is over-supply and in others under-supply.
 There is not much office space being developed for example, but that’s not a land issue; it’s economic uncertainty and changing working practices.
 Land allocation put in place by local authorities through zoning works quite well.”

 “It’s not about providing more offices, industrial or retail space, but a question of providing better space.
 Transport, accessibility, and IT infrastructure are far more important to occupiers than simply having more space to choose from.
 Workspace has to be agile to respond to changes in the way that businesses use space.
 Particularly in the office sector, what’s needed is better quality buildings able to accommodate high density and fluidity of use.”